-La Sierra is a unique school that serves all students and all abilities including serving as a safety net for students who are struggling academically and socially and may be at risk of falling through the educational cracks and heading for a community day school or juvenile hall.
+La Sierra High is a unique school that serves all students and all abilities including serving as a safety net for students who are struggling academically and socially that utilize La Sierra High for a new opportunity for learning and growth.
 La Sierra cadets grow in their knowledge, maturity and interdependence, ultimately leading them to successful futures in their own communities.
 A strong network of wrap-around support services are provided: life skills training, digital literacy, attendance/truancy intervention, bullying awareness and student training, college and career planning, health services, and student mental health.
-La Sierra addresses students' barriers to learning and proactively engages them in a comprehensive instructional program that yields successful learning.
+La Sierra High addresses students' barriers to learning and proactively engages them in a comprehensive instructional program that yields successful learning and student advancement.

-Vision and Mission Statement: La Sierra Charter High School Cadets and Staff pursue excellence with honor and courage.
+Vision and Mission Statement: La Sierra High Cadets and Staff pursue excellence with honor and courage.
 Our mission is to equip, empower and engage Cadets to succeed in academics and life.
-The programs at La Sierra provide leadership that inspires, empowers and leads students through promotions and honorary ranks.
-These programs provide service-learning activities that develop personal honor and pride within the community and post-secondary pathways for students in pursuit of academic excellence and talent.
+The programs at La Sierra High provide leadership that inspires, empowers and leads students through promotions and honorary ranks.
+These programs provide service-learning activities that develop personal honor and pride within the community and post-secondary pathways for students in pursuit of academic excellence and career advancement.